betwar512/spring-api/README.md

 # README #

 Welcone to Endpoint Spring Hibernate project
+### WARNING:
-## This Project not maintained in passed 3 years and only moved here from private repo for presentation
+This Project not maintained in passed 3 years and only moved here from private repo for presentation

 ### What is this repository for? ###